bnreplah/verademo/README.md

 > Note: This version of verademo has various integration examples.
 Not all of them are kept up to date, but are merely a proof of concept to help get started with the integrations.

+> Due to the nature of github already using the commit hooks in the underlying communication, the `.git/` folder is reserved in github.
+The git hooks examples can be found in the `.gitl` folder instead.

 # VeraDemo - Blab-a-Gag